friendly-bits/geoblocker-bash/README.md

 - obviously, needs bash (*may* work on some other shells but I do not test on them)

 additional mandatory pre-requisites: to install, run ```sudo apt install ipset wget jq```
-- wget (or alternatively curl) is used by the "fetch" and "check_ip_in_ripe" scripts to download lists from RIPE
+- wget (or alternatively curl) is used by the "fetch" and "check_ip_in_ripe" scripts to download lists from the internet registry
 - ipset utility is a companion tool to iptables (used by the "apply" script to create efficient iptables rules)
 - jq - Json processor (used to parse ip lists downloaded from RIPE)